South Sudan talks start slowly as U.S. pulls out more staff

 It also urged all American citizens to leave South Sudan - a country the size of France estimated to hold the third largest oil reserves in sub-Saharan Africa, but desperately poor and short of infrastructure.

 "We are not suspending our operations.
-We are just minimizing our presence," said Susan Page, the U.S. ambassador.
+We are just minimising our presence," said Susan Page, the U.S. ambassador.

 More than 440 U.S. officials and private citizens have been evacuated on charter flights and military aircraft, State Department spokeswoman Marie Harf said in Washinton.
 The United States has also flown out 750 citizens of 27 other countries.